Perfume Oil Profiles

-Hot, fruity, sweet-spicy aroma of clove evokes its tropical origins.
+The hot, fruity, sweet-spicy aroma of clove evokes its tropical origins.
 Indigenous to Indonesia, much clove oil now originates from Sri Lanka.
 The name derives from the Latin 'clavus', meaning 'nail', referring to the shape of the flower buds that are steam distilled to produce the aromatic oil.

 Cloves were used in Roman, Greek and Chinese civilizations for their medicinal properties, particularly for digestive and respiratory ailments.
 Clove oil has antiseptic, antibacterial and antiviral properties and has long been used as a dental analgesic.
-In the Middle Ages, pomanders – oranges studded with clove buds – were used to provide pleasant scent to air and kill off contagious diseases.
+In the Middle Ages, pomanders – oranges studded with clove buds – were used to provide a pleasant scent to the air and kill off contagious diseases.

-Warm, sensual and elevating, in perfumery clove is often combined with cinnamon, nutmeg and star anise as a base for spicy-oriental dior j'adore fragrances.
+Warm, sensual and elevating, in perfumery clove is often combined with cinnamon, nutmeg, and star anise as a base for spicy-oriental Dior j'adore fragrances.

 In use for over 5,000 years, frankincense has been prized by cultures around the world for its therapeutic and spiritual properties.
 In several societies, it was dedicated to a solar deity, including the Babylonian sun god Bael, Egyptian Ra, and Greek Apollo.
 Also known as Olibanum ('Oil of Lebanon'), its name means 'true', 'free' or 'abundant' incense.

-It is hard to believe that such a precious aromatic is derived from a gnarled desert tree native to north Africa.
+It is hard to believe that such a precious aromatic is derived from a gnarled desert tree native to North Africa.
 Frankincense oil is steam extracted from the fragrant resin produced the tree when its bark is damaged or cut.
 Defying these seemingly humble origins, Frankincense was a prized and costly commodity in the ancient world: a gift worthy of a king.